Project Leader vs Project Manager

 Project Leader:

 The project leader's adaptability is reflected in their leadership strategies.
-They adjust their approach to meet the team's evolving needs, ensuring that motivation and effectiveness persist even in the face of challenges.
+They adjust their approach to meet the team's evolving needs, ensuring that motivation and effectiveness persist despite challenges.
 The leader's adaptability contributes to a dynamic and resilient team environment.

 Similarities between Project Leader and Project Manager

-The project leaders and project managers have distinct roles; they share several similarities that contribute to the overall success of a project.
+Although the project leaders and managers have distinct roles, they share several similarities that contribute to a project's overall success.
 Let's understand their roles and responsibilities after having different functions.

 1. Communication Skills: